Investors flee Toshiba as hopes fade for quick scandal closure

 "I think some of the braver hedge funds were mulling it, and are now feeling really lucky that they hadn't pulled the trigger," he said.

-Toshiba has said it inflated its profits by about 155 billion yen ($1.26 billion) over roughly seven years.
+Toshiba has said it inflated its profits by about 155 billion yen (828 million pounds) over roughly seven years.
 An independent accounting probe said in July that the company suffered from dysfunctions in governance and a culture of discouraging employees from questioning their superiors.

 Analysts have long speculated that the value of assets and goodwill related to Westinghouse, in which Toshiba has an 87 percent stake, has been overstated, especially as the Fukushima disaster and the U.S. shale boom have reduced the appeal of nuclear power.